 Cutech 40160H-CT 6″ – Best Benchtop Jointer for Beginners

 It is not often that you get the performance you are looking for and affordability when the equipment in question is a benchtop jointer.
 With the Cutech 40160H-CT 6″ benchtop jointer, you will feel like you hit the jackpot.
-Apart from being insanely affordable, it comes with all the features other high-end products on the market have to offer.
+Apart from being insanely affordable, it comes with all the features of other high-end products on the market have to offer.
 Whether you are a seasoned artisan just starting out, or you are a hobbyist, you will find this machine handy for all your projects.

 For one, the manufacturer equipped this tool with a highly functional spiral cutter head that delivers pleasant results.
 This particular tool is powered by 10Amp and is run on 120V motor.
 While a few people might think otherwise, this power is sufficient to handle most of the heavy-duty projects around your workshop.
 It works incredibly well with lots of heavy carpentry tasks.